pyta-uoft/pyta/README.md

 directly on Python modules, as well as a website with some supplementary material going into further detail for the emitted errors.

+For greater details on the errors PyTA checks for: [Help Documentation](https://www.cs.toronto.edu/~david/pyta/).

 ## Installation

 If you're developing PyTA, simply clone this repo.
 If you are working on type